04 Oct Why an Anti-Supplement Blogging Makes For Great Click-Bait

 - We need more, longer, and better conducted studies that is for certain, and we all need to be able to change our mind given better data on any subject – that goes for advocates for and detractors against the use of nutritional supplements.

-By making the title of the article, “These supplements may actually harm your health,” for those who see the title and do not click and read – they grow in their wariness of all things natural and supplemental – which is a win for big Pharma and big Ag and big HealthCare.
+If all they read is “These supplements may actually harm your health,” they grow in their wariness of all things natural and supplemental.
+This is a meaningful win for big Pharma and big Ag and big HealthCare.

 One final thought: Supplements are Supplemental.
-An excellent diet, exercise, adequate restful sleep, stress management, wholesome relationships are the core of health.
-Nutritional supplements are not manna, they are not the elixir of the gods, they are useful concentrated foods and natural substances that at their best support health in ways that could not be attained without their use.
+An excellent diet, exercise, adequate restful sleep, stress management, and wholesome relationships are the core of health.
+Nutritional supplements are not manna, they are not the elixir of the gods.
+They are useful concentrated foods and natural substances.
+At their best they support health in ways that could not be attained without their use.
 I encourage use with discernment.